 Hidden inside the Archiepiscopal museum, this little chapel kind of looks like a summary of all the other points of interest with mosaics in Ravenna.

 It’s really tiny, and not many people get to see it – but we think it’s really worth a visit for its starry golden sky and animal mosaics.
+This is a true hidden gem among Ravenna mosaics!

 Basilica of Sant’Apollinare in Classe

-It’s time to leave Ravenna and travel 4 km outside of the city centre to Classe, the ancient port of Ravenna, housing two masterpieces – the Basilica of Sant’Apollinare in Classe, and the Classis Musuem.
+It’s time to leave Ravenna and travel 4 km outside of the city centre to Classe, the ancient port of Ravenna, housing two masterpieces – the Basilica of Sant’Apollinare in Classe, and the Classis Museum.

-Sant’Apollinare in Classe used to house the remains of the saint of the same name until the 9th century, when they were taken to Ravenna to Sant’Apollinare Nuovo, to keep them safe them from frequent pirate attacks.
+Sant’Apollinare in Classe used to house the remains of the saint of the same name until the 9th century, when they were taken to Ravenna to Sant’Apollinare Nuovo, to keep them safe from frequent pirate attacks.

 Nowadays, the church is worth visiting for the spectacular Byzantine mosaics covering its nave and apse.
 The latter is especially dazzling – the uppermost part is golden and dominated by a bejeweled cross, with the effigy of God at its centre.

-Two prophets are places besides the cross, and the Hand of God is right at the top.
+Two prophets are placed besides the cross, and the Hand of God is right at the top.
 The theme of the apse mosaics is the divine nature of Jesus, denied by the Arian doctrine.

-The lower part of the apse represents a green, paradisiac valley with Sant’Apollinare at the centre, surrounded by plants, rocks, birds and twelve lambs, symbolising the Apostles.
+The lower part of the apse represents a green, paradisiac valley with Sant’Apollinare at the centre, surrounded by plants, rocks, birds, and twelve lambs, symbolising the Apostles.

 Those wanting to know more about Ravenna and its history should definitely walk to Classis Museum after visiting Sant’Apollinare in Classe.